KhronosGroup/Vulkan-Guide/chapters/extensions/cleanup.md

 # VK_KHR_driver_properties

-> Promoted in Vulkan 1.2
+> Promoted to core in Vulkan 1.2

 This extension adds more information to query about each implementation.
 The [VkDriverId](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VkDriverId) will be a registered vendor's ID for the implementation.
 The [VkConformanceVersion](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VkConformanceVersion) displays which version of [the Vulkan Conformance Test Suite](../chapters/vulkan_cts.md) the implementation passed.

 # VK_EXT_host_query_reset

-> Promoted in Vulkan 1.2
+> Promoted to core in Vulkan 1.2

 This extension allows an application to call `vkResetQueryPool` from the host instead of needing to setup logic to submit `vkCmdResetQueryPool` since this is mainly just a quick write to memory for most implementations and little overhead to calling.

 # VK_KHR_separate_depth_stencil_layouts

-> Promoted in Vulkan 1.2
+> Promoted to core in Vulkan 1.2

 This extension allows an application when using a depth/stencil format to do an image translation on each the depth and stencil separately.
 Starting in Vulkan 1.2 this functionality is required for all implementations.

+# VK_EXT_separate_stencil_usage

+> Promoted to core in Vulkan 1.2

+There are formats that express both the usage of depth and stencil, but there was no way to list a different usage for them.
+The `VkImageStencilUsageCreateInfo` now lets an application pass in a separate `VkImageUsageFlags` for the stencil usage of an image.
+The depth usage is the original usage passed into `VkImageCreateInfo::usage` and without using `VkImageStencilUsageCreateInfo` the stencil usage will be the same as well.

+A good use case of this is when using the [VK_KHR_image_format_list](./VK_KHR_image_format_list.md) extension.
+This provides a way for the application to more explicitly describe the possible image views of their `VkImage` at creation time.
+This allows some implementations to possibly do implementation dependent optimization depending on the usages set.

 # VK_KHR_dedicated_allocation

-> Promoted in Vulkan 1.1
+> Promoted to core in Vulkan 1.1

 Normally applications allocate large chunks for `VkDeviceMemory` and then suballocate to various buffers and images.
 There are times where it might be better to have a dedicated allocation for `VkImage` or `VkBuffer`.
 An application can pass `VkMemoryDedicatedRequirements` into `vkGetBufferMemoryRequirements2` or `vkGetImageMemoryRequirements2` to fine out if a dedicated allocation is preferred or required.
-The requiring of a dedicated allocation occurs when dealing with external memory.
+When dealing with external memory it will often require a dedicated allocation.

 # VK_EXT_sampler_filter_minmax

-> Promoted in Vulkan 1.2
+> Promoted to core in Vulkan 1.2

 By default in Vulkan sampler filters to an image lookup to return a filtered texel value produced by computing a weighted average of a collection of texels in the neighborhood of the texture coordinate provided.
 This extension provides a new sampler parameter which allows applications to produce a filtered texel value by computing a component-wise minimum (`VK_SAMPLER_REDUCTION_MODE_MIN`) or maximum (`VK_SAMPLER_REDUCTION_MODE_MAX`) of the texels that would normally be averaged.
 This is similar to [GL EXT_texture_filter_minmax](https://www.khronos.org/registry/OpenGL/extensions/EXT/EXT_texture_filter_minmax.txt).

 # VK_KHR_sampler_mirror_clamp_to_edge

-> Promoted in Vulkan 1.2
+> Promoted to core in Vulkan 1.2

 This extension adds a new sampler address mode (`VK_SAMPLER_ADDRESS_MODE_MIRROR_CLAMP_TO_EDGE`) that effectively uses a texture map twice as large as the original image in which the additional half of the new image is a mirror image of the original image.
 This new mode relaxes the need to generate images whose opposite edges match by using the original image to generate a matching “mirror image”.
 This mode allows the texture to be mirrored only once in the negative `s`, `t`, and `r` directions.

 # Maintenance Extensions